Oman–United Kingdom relations

+Economic relations

+In 2022, the United Kingdom and the Gulf Cooperation Council, of which Oman is a member, opened up negotiations for the Gulf Cooperation Council–United Kingdom Free Trade Agreement one of the first post-Brexit trade agreements negotiated by the UK.

 Military relations

+1970, British forces coerced succession by removing the Sultan and placing his son in power.
 The UK and Oman have close military ties.
 As part of this relationship the UK and Oman have held three large-scale joint exercises called Saif Sareea or "Swift Sword", the first of these being held in 1986.
 Saif Sareea II in 2001 was the largest deployment of UK forces since the Suez Crisis.
 Saif Sareea 3, held in 2018, was the largest exercise held by the two countries in terms of total personnel.
+Also the UK helped Oman to conquer the Imamate of Oman in the Jebel Akhdar War.

 In April 2010 the government of Oman stated that it wanted to buy Eurofighter Typhoons from the UK.
 BAE Systems and Oman signed an agreement in December 2012, valued at £2.5 billion, for the delivery of 12 Eurofighter Typhoon jets along with 8 BAE Systems Hawk training jets.
 Oman is the only foreign export customer of the Challenger 2, Britain's main battle tank.

 In 2022, Oman and the United Kingdom signed the Executive Order of the Mutual Defence Agreement, in order to cooperate in a number of fields, including the military.